 Download and install iMazing on your Mac or PC computer

 Download and install iMazing.
 Launch the app, and connect your device to your Mac or PC.

 Select your device in the sidebar, then select Messages. iMazing loads your device's latest backup.
 If you have some messages that are more recent, click the Refresh button in the toolbar to tell iMazing to make a newer backup.

-You'll see a list of conversations in the second column.
-Select the ones you want to export.
-If you only want to save certain messages, select them in the Message pane at the right.
-To select multiple sequential items, click one, scroll, then press the Shift key and click another.
+💡 Tip: to select multiple sequential items, click one, scroll, then press the Shift key and click another.
 To select non-contiguous items, click one, then click the CTRL key (Windows) or the Command key (Mac), and then click another.
-You can select as many messages as you want in this way.
+You can select as many messages or conversations as you want in this way.

-Click one of the four Export buttons in the toolbar at the bottom of the iMazing window. iMazing asks you whether you want to export just the selected messages, or all items.
+Click one of the Export buttons in the toolbar at the bottom of the iMazing window.

-iMazing then displays a dialog asking you where you want to save the exported messages.
-Select a location, then click Choose.
-(If you've selected to export your messages in PDF format, you'll first see a dialog offering some display options.) iMazing saves the file, and you can then read these messages in the format you've chosen or import them into other apps.
+iMazing then displays a dialog asking you where you want to save the exported messages: Select a location, change the file name if needed, then click Choose. iMazing generates and saves the file, and you can then read these messages in the format you've chosen, or import them into other apps.

-If you're exporting messages or other content in CSV format, check iMazing's preferences; you can choose whether you want to use a comma, Tab, or semicolon to separate items in CSV files.
-Access this from iMazing's preferences: on Mac, choose iMazing > Preferences > Other Data; on Windows, choose Edit > Preferences > Other Data.
+If you're exporting messages or other content in CSV format, check iMazing's preferences. you can choose whether you want to use a comma, tab, or semicolon as a delimiter in your CSV files.
+Access this from iMazing's preferences: